theredfish/lp-sil-reddit-gallery/README.md

 ## Interface without JavaScript
 Open `interface.html` with your favorite browser.

+Note : This gallery is responsive with an effect "on click".
+I tried to implement some cool features.
+For that reason you will not see "filter by size" button.

 ## Interface with JavaScript
 ### Install dependencies
 - Launch `npm install` to install node modules (Babel, presets, bower, ...) necessary to the project.